con/duct/README.md

 positional arguments:
   command [command_args ...]
-                        The command to execute, along with its inner arguments. command_args          Arguments for the command.
+                        The command to execute, along with its arguments. command_args          Arguments for the command.

 options: